The new training video is now available on the training page.

 Is a violation of the code of ethics a crime?
 Most sections of the Code of Ethics can be prosecuted by the state attorney if the violation is willful.
 The maximum penalty for a willful violation is a year in the county jail, $1,000 fine, or both.

 Can I attend meetings of the Ethics Commission?
 Yes.
-The Palm Beach County Commission on Ethics meets on the first Thursday of every month at 4:00 p.m. in the County Commission Chambers on the 6th floor of the Governmental Center located at 301 North Olive Avenue, West Palm Beach, FL 33401.
+The Palm Beach County Commission on Ethics meets on the first Thursday of every month at 1:30 p.m. in the County Commission Chambers on the 6th floor of the Governmental Center located at 301 North Olive Avenue, West Palm Beach, FL 33401.
 You are welcome and encouraged to attend our meetings.
-If you cannot attend, the meeting is broadcast on access cable channel 20 and can be found listed by date on our website under the Multimedia tab.
+If you cannot attend, the meeting is broadcast on access cable channel 20 and can be found listed by date on our website in the Meetings section.

 I want to review the agenda and attachments for a meeting.
 How can I obtain a copy?
 A complete copy of the agenda and attachments can be located on our website under the Meeting Schedule/Minutes tab.